When is the International Space Station Visible Over Newcastle & the Hunter Region?

-For the next fortnight, the International Space Station should be visible in the early morning or during the evening over the Newcastle region if the weather remains clear and cloudless.
+At certain times of the year, the International Space Station is visible in the early morning or evening over the Newcastle, Lake Macquarie and Hunter region if the weather is clear and cloudless.
 This is a great opportunity for families who are interested in space to spot the station.

-Orbiting at 350 kilometres above the earth, the International Space Station station is an active scientific laboratory orbiting the earth and is currently conducting research into space physics and human body in space.
+Orbiting at 350 kilometres above the earth, the International Space Station station is an active scientific laboratory orbiting the earth and is currently conducting research into space physics and the human body in space.
+The space station has been continuously inhabited by humans for 20 years, supporting many scientific breakthroughs.

-Here’s some information about when you will be able to locate the International Space Station in the morning and night sky for the next fortnight.
+Here’s some information about when you will be able to locate the International Space Station in the night sky for the next week.

 On the NASA website, there is an online tool which indicates when and where the ISS will be visible.
 It even gives you directions on how to spot it in the night sky.